Frequently Asked Questions

 Unfortunately we cannot except credit cards.
 The transaction fees are too high.
 If we are able to provide more billing options as the group grows we will let you know.

 How do I renew my contract with EZ?

 Whether you receive an email notice from EZ or if you are enjoying your savings and hassle free service and would like to continue to be provided with our services, we ask that you would go through and review our renewal terms, which we will send to you in an email.
 This will allow us to gather any updated contact and account information and this will also provide you with an updated agreement and contract term.

 How Does EZ Get Paid?

 EZ is paid by you, our customer, directly through monthly electronically drafted payments.
-As EZ receives bills on behalf of our customers, we will send out email notices (at least 3 days in advance) when the draft will occur, along with the breakdown of Supplier dues, usage, and EZ fees ($0.004).
+As EZ receives bills on behalf of our customers, we send out email notices at least 3 days in advance of when the draft to pay EZ and your energy supplier will occur.
+The email includes a breakdown of supplier costs, usage, and EZ fees.
 You may always let us know if you require more time for these funds to be drafted.